ajay-karmakar/mov-rec/README.md

 # mov-rec

 A Python-based movie recommendation tool built using **Flet**, a UI framework based on **Flutter**, along with **Pandas** for fast data handling.
 The app fetches movie data from a `.csv` file, processes it using Pandas, and filters the results based on user input.
-It then uses genre-based one-hot encoding and applies stepwise filtering (primary, secondary, tertiary genre, and language) to recommend movies.
-The app is designed for speed and interactivity.
+It then uses genre-based one-hot encoding and applies stepwise filtering (primary, secondary, tertiary genre, and language) to recommend movies.It is designed for speed and interactivity.

 ## Features